DirPA: Addressing Prior Shift in Imbalanced Few-shot Crop-type Classification

 \begin{description} \item[Belgium] \Cref{tab:results_BE_lv6} shows the classification results in Belgium.
 Across all few-shot settings, the combination of \gls{gl:ce} \gls{gl:dirpa} consistently outperforms the baseline (and all other methods) in both Cohen's kappa and overall accuracy.
-For kappa, \gls{gl:dirpa} achieves a relative performance gain of up to \num{33}\% ($5$-shot), maintaining a steady improvement of \num{9}\% even in the $100$-shot.
+For kappa, \gls{gl:dirpa} achieves a relative performance gain of up to \num{33}\% ($5$-shot), maintaining a steady improvement of \num{10}\% even in the $100$-shot.
 Furthermore, it also achieves the highest F1-scores for $1$- and $5$-shot.
 While \gls{gl:fl} with prior augmentation generally improves performance, it falls short of the baseline in the $5$-shot benchmark, though it remains effective for F1-scores for $10$- and $100$-shot.
-Notably, while the \gls{gl:fl} baseline usually performs worse than the \gls{gl:ce} baseline, adding \gls{gl:dirpa} allows it to surpass the \gls{gl:ce} baseline in several scenarios.
-In terms of broader parent-level metrics, presented in \cref{tab:results_BE_lv3}, \gls{gl:dirpa} again shows superior performance for accuracy and F1-score when paired with \gls{gl:ce}.
+In terms of broader parent-level metrics, presented in \cref{tab:results_BE_lv3}, \gls{gl:dirpa} again shows superior performance for accuracy when paired with \gls{gl:ce}.
+For F1-score, \gls{gl:ce} \gls{gl:dirpa} outperforms the baseline in the $5$- and $20$-shot settings.
 When incorporated into \gls{gl:fl}, it, however, often falls short in terms of F1-scores, compared to its baseline.